syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/how-to-upgrade-from-trial-version-after-purchasing-a-license.md

 ---
 layout: post
-title: Licensing FAQ – Upgrade from Trial Version | Syncfusion
+title: Upgrade from Trial Version After Purchasing a License | Syncfusion
-description: Learn here some information about upgrading from trial version of Essential Studio to Licensed version.
+description: Learn here about upgrading from the trial version of Essential Studio to the licensed version, with steps for installer-based and NuGet-based references.
 platform: common
 control: Essential Studio
 documentation: ug
 ---

-# How to upgrade from Trial version after purchasing a license?
+# How to Upgrade from Trial Version After Purchasing a License?

 To upgrade from the trial version of Essential Studio, there are two possible options.
 Choose the option that matches how your project references Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies: the installer (machine-wide install) or NuGet (per-project packages).